Manav-Khandurie/JenkinsFiles-Stash/README.md

 # JenkinsFiles-Stash
-A Repo to stash all my jenkinsfiles form the jenkins server fpor later use
+A Repo to stash all my jenkinsfiles form the jenkins server for later use